NuGet/docs.microsoft.com-nuget/docs/tools/Package-Manager-UI.md

     ![Updating a package](media/UpdatePackages.png)

 1. <a name="implicit_reference"></a>For some packages, the **Update** button is disabled and a message appears saying that it's "Implicitly referenced by an SDK" (or "AutoReferenced").
-The message indicates that the package, such as Microsoft.NETCore.App or Microsoft.NETStandard.Library, is part of a larger framework or SDK and should not be updated independently.
+This message indicates that the package is part of a larger framework or SDK and should not be updated independently.
 (Such packages are internally marked with `<IsImplicitlyDefined>True</IsImplicitlyDefined>`.)
-To update the package, update the SDK to which it belongs, inferring the containing SDK from the package name.
-For example, a package like Microsoft.NETCore.App is part of the .NET Core SDK, therefore you need to update your  .NET Core SDK installation.
+For example, `Microsoft.NETCore.App` is part of the .NET Core SDK, and the package version is not the same as the version of the runtime framework used by the application.
+You need to [update your .NET Core installation](https://aka.ms/dotnet-download) to get new versions of the ASP.NET Core and .NET Core runtime.
+[See this document for more details on .NET Core metapackages and versioning](/dotnet/core/packages).
+This applies to the following commonly used packages:
+    * Microsoft.AspNetCore.All
+    * Microsoft.AspNetCore.App
+    * Microsoft.NETCore.App
+    * NETStandard.Library

     ![Example package marked as Implicitly references or AutoReferenced](media/PackageManagerUIAutoReferenced.png)